 "Free" isn't the same as "no other costs to worry about."
 Here's what catches POD sellers off guard:

 Payment processing on your sales channel.
-Shopify charges 2.9% + $0.30 per transaction.
-Etsy takes 6.5% transaction fee + payment processing.
+Shopify charges transaction fees per sale.
+Etsy takes a transaction fee plus payment processing on top.
 These come out of your gross sale, not Printify's side.

 Shopify subscription itself.
-If you sell through Shopify, that's $39/month minimum ($29/month on annual).
+If you sell through Shopify, there's a monthly plan fee.
 Printify Free doesn't change that.

 Sample orders.
 You pay full base + shipping for samples — same as a customer order.
-Printify gives some discount via the Sample Order tool (typically 20% off), but it's not free.
+Printify offers some discount through its Sample Order program, but samples are not free.

 Returns and reprints.
 Printify covers reprints for printing defects.
-Anything else — wrong size from customer, address typo, "I changed my mind" — is on you.
+Anything else — wrong size ordered by a customer, address typo, buyer's remorse — is on you.

 Tax remittance.
 Some print providers charge sales tax.
 You're responsible for collecting from the customer and remitting where required.
 Printify doesn't handle that for you.